sponge/slate2d/readme.md

 A game loop with mouse, keyboard, and controller support including rebindable keys only requires a few functions.

-The default library host allows you to write games in JavaScript, through [QuickJS](https://bellard.org/quickjs/), but Slate2D can be used with any language that can load a shared library and call C functions can be used.
-Nim, Python, Node.js, and C# have all been able to load the shared library and setup a main loop.
+The default library host allows you to write games in JavaScript, through [QuickJS](https://bellard.org/quickjs/), but Slate2D can be used with any language that can load a shared library and call C functions.
+Nim, Python, Node.js, and C# have been successfully used in the past.
 If you've found some neat programming thing, and wish you had an easy way to draw some graphics with it, Slate2D can get you off the ground.

 ## Instructions